- You must have a current motorcycle endorsement, as well as a legally insured and registered motorcycle.

 - Body Position

 - Identify visual clues to increase cornering safety and confidence

 Where Will We Ride?

 We will be touring around my little bit of motorcycling heaven in the Berkshire Hills of Western Massachusetts and southern Vermont.
 The beautiful Berkshire foothills have miles and miles of killer motorcycling roads.
-Dual Sport training will take place on unimproved and abandoned town roads and trails.

 What to Expect: